It is normal for gifted adults to be highly sensitive.

 Sarah often had difficulty concentrating at work because of her sensitivity to sound.
 When a conversation broke out in the cubicle beside hers, she would have to get up and move.
 She couldn’t concentrate if someone was talking on the phone beside her and was relieved when she was given an office because it meant she would be able to focus for longer periods without being interrupted.

-Texture: Another area when I elicit the response, “Yes, that’s me,” is when I ask a gifted adult whether they are sensitive to the texture of their clothes.
-I will ask, for example, whether they have to cut the tags out of their t-shirts and sweaters before they can wear them, sharing that this behaviour is common, especially among gifted children.
-Gifted adults will often laugh and say, “That was me… I still cut the tags out.”
+I will ask, for example, whether they have to cut the tags out of their t-shirts and sweaters before they can wear them.
+I tell them that this behaviour is common, especially among gifted children.
+Gifted adults will often laugh and say, “That was me… I still cut the tags out of everything.”

 Gifted adults usually keep their homes and offices highly organized.
 Others may not be aware of the level of organization because gifted adults won’t necessarily have the dishes done in their kitchens.
 But one look at the gifted adult’s computer or their filing system and the level of organization, where it counts for gifted adults, becomes evident.

 Crystal was a gifted adult and the mother of four children, all under six years of age.
-Before she went to bed each night, she insisted on tidying up all the toys and getting dirty dishes out of the sink.
-This drove her husband nuts because it meant sometimes that she didn’t get to bed until late.
-However, experience had taught Crystal that she couldn’t sleep unless all the children’s toys were picked up and there were no messes for her to wake up to the next morning.
+Before she went to bed each night, she insisted on tidying all the toys and getting dirty dishes out of the sink.
+This drove her husband crazy because sometimes she didn’t get to bed until late.
+However, experience taught Crystal that she couldn’t sleep unless all the children’s toys were picked up and there were no messes for her to wake up to the next morning.

-Medication: This is another category that frequently elicits reactions of surprise from my gifted clients when they discover that it is common among the gifted.
-These clients will often shake their heads in surprise and share, “Yes, that describes me,” when I ask whether they require lower doses of medication than the average person.
+This is another category that frequently elicits reactions of surprise from my gifted clients when they discover that it is common among the gifted.
+Gifted adults will often shake their heads in surprise and share, “Yes, that describes me,” when I ask whether they require lower doses of medication than the average person.
 For example, they may need only a low dose of medication to relieve a headache.

-Adrienne went in for her first colonoscopy when she was 46.
+Adrienne went in for her first colonoscopy when she was 46 years old.
 She told me she was knocked out within 15 seconds after the anaesthesiologist hooked her up to the I.V.
 She said her physician had told her she would be able to watch the procedure on the television monitor if she wanted to.
-She said she never experienced that option, however, because she was down for the count as soon as the pain medication she was given hit her blood stream.
+She said she never had that option, however, because she was down for the count as soon as the pmedication she was given hit her blood stream.

 When viewed collectively, the heightened sensitivities that gifted adults share illustrate that they are different in yet another way from the norm based on their perceptions of sensory stimuli.
 Others, not knowing that these sensitivities are indicative of giftedness, may be inclined to pathologize the gifted for these traits, stating that gifted adults are too sensitive and need to get over being so high strung.